StreetScout

 Where is Springfield Central?

-Springfield Central is a suburb of Queensland, Australia.
+Springfield Central is a suburb of Queensland, Australia, in the Ipswich local government area.

 What is the population of Springfield Central?